India clears $8 billion warships project to counter Chinese navy

 In October, Modi’s administration approved fast-tracking the tender process to build six submarines in collaboration with a foreign builder.

 “This government is showing signs of urgency, but there is a lot of ground to be covered,” said former vice admiral Arun Kumar Singh.
-“All our programs are running way behind schedule and with a huge amount of cost over-runs.”
+“All our programmes are running way behind schedule and with a huge amount of cost over-runs.”
+(Editing by Tom Heneghan)